vasveena/amazon-emr-ttt-workshop/docs/day1/hudi/exercise.md

 ### Apache Hudi with SparkSQL DMLs
 From EMR 6.5.0, you can write Hudi datasets using simple SQL statements.
 Let's look at an example.

-Go to workshop-repo -> files -> notebook -> apache-hudi-on-amazon-emr-dml.ipynb.
+From the EMR Studio workspace Jupyterlab session, go to workshop-repo -> files -> notebook -> apache-hudi-on-amazon-emr-dml.ipynb.
 Run all the blocks of this notebook.
 Replace "youraccountID" in the S3 paths within the notebook with your AWS event engine account ID.

 Detailed instructions are within the notebook.